H27-VEN/laravel-blog-app/README.md

 `> cd laravel-blog-app`

-Let composer install all the necessary dependencies
+Let <a href=https://github.com/composer/composer>composer</a> install all the necessary dependencies

 `laravel-blog-app> composer install`